-This project has taken months but after tracking down Graham Sopp, the guy who designed the original transformer for the JMP-1, I'm delighted to announce that the PML-TX01 upgraded transformer for the Marshall JMP-1 is now available, featuring laminates made with a higher quality material.
+This project has taken months but after tracking down Graham Sopp, the guy who designed the original TXMA-00014 JMP-1 transformer, I'm delighted to announce that my PML-TX01 upgraded transformer for the Marshall JMP-1 is now available, featuring laminates made with a higher quality material.

 So why then, does the JMP-1 transformer get so hot?

 Well, it's due to the fact that the transformer's laminates oscillate.
 That's right.
 They oscillate so much that apart from the hum, a considerable amount of heat is also produced.